sghctoma/wwwacerda/README.md

  - action 3, mission C, travel

-The application uses the same cards, but presents the information a bit differently, and also gives the following random choices:
+The application uses the same cards, but presents the information a bit differently, and also helps choosing random actions.

+## Random actions

+### Hex tiebreaker

-**Hex tiebreaker**: This one is to be used during Constructions, Building Upgrades and Rover movement, when a random choice is necessary.
+This one is to be used during Constructions, Building Upgrades and Rover movement, when a random choice is necessary.
 The method is "stolen" from Tapestry's Automaa, i.e. the application gives a starting row and a starting tile, and the player have to sweep the board row by row until a valid hex for the specific action is reached.

+### Turn order place

-**Turn order place**: This one gives the player a primary and a secondary turn order place if Lacerda travels this round.
-The secondary is to be used in case the primary is already occupied by the human player.
-The lack of these markers on the card indicates that Lacerda does not use the Shuttle this round.
+This one gives the player a primary and a secondary turn order place.
+Only available if Lacerda travels this Round (the Shuttle indicator is present on the card), and the user clicked the card (in order to hide Lacerda's choice at the beginning of the Round).

+### General purpose random numbers

+There are other situations in the game when a random choice is required (e.g. Lacerda takes a scientist, but neither of you have any Advanced Buildings).
+The application provides three random numbers per turn in three different ranges: 1-4, 1-6 and 1-8.
+This feature might change in the future depending on how useful it is (e.g. it might be possible in the future to generate new ones within a Round).

 The following image explains how these information are presented:

 ![manual](manual.png)

+## Usage

+Load the [application](https://sghctoma.github.io/wwwacerda) in a web browser, and start clicking :) The application only "replaces" the solo cards, i.e. it won't give you an initial Turn Order spot for Lacerda - you still have to do it as written in the rulebook.
+Your first click reveals Lacerda's first action.
+If Lacerda uses the Shuttle this Round, the next click reveals the Turn Order spot he chooses, and the next action is revealed only after another click.
+If he does not use the Shuttle in a Round, the click immediately reveals the next action.

 <hr />